* Shareholders of both firms to have 50 pct of new group

 To face such concerns, the groups might have to sell small

-brands in some countries, said the person close to the talks.
+brands in some countries, said a person close to the talks.

 It is unlikely France will derail the deal despite the fact